Uvalde rekindles school police officer's looming fears

 “I try to always have some type of a game plan in my head,” he said.

+Ramaeker said he believes he wouldn’t hesitate to do whatever he could to protect his students and staff.
+He has even thought through how he would use the handgun he has holstered to his hip if he didn’t have time get a rifle he has kept secured in the building since the 2018 Parkland school shooting.

-Mitchell, Ramaeker and other officers in Denver for the conference stressed that building relationships and getting to know what's going on in the lives of students is vital for all aspects of the job — whether they're acting as confidants or cops.
+They and other officers in Colorado for the conference stressed that building relationships and getting to know what's going on in the lives of students is vital for all aspects of the job — whether they're acting as confidants or cops.

 Some offer to help make waffles and pancakes in cooking class or fill-in to serve lunch when cafeteria workers are out sick.
 Others squeeze into desks in the back row to observe what students are learning.
 They’re encouraged to teach a class, on topics such as citizens’ civil rights and the legal process.
 They keep an eye out for who drives what cars, who is dating whom and who might be eating lunch in the bathroom because they have no friends.